 To open multiple instances of the tool on macOS, you have to launch Terminal on your Mac and type:

 The Crawl Path Report gives a quick insight into how the crawler identified that particular page or the path crawler took to reach the destination URL.

-This report can be very helpful when you generate it for the pages that have a high crawl depth level.
+This report can be beneficial when you generate it for the pages with a high crawl depth level.
 The Crawl path report can also be used to identify how the crawler picked up the problematic URL.

-Right-click on any URL, click on “Export” and then select the “Crawl Path Report”.
-A report in CSV format will be downloaded.
+Right-click on any URL, click on “Export” and then select the “Crawl Path Report.”
+A report will be downloaded in the CSV format.

-SEO Spider provides interactive website visualisations to understand your site’s structure in different ways.
+SEO Spider provides interactive website visualizations to understand your site’s structure in different ways.

-Visualisations provide data that are already available in a crawl.
-They are useful to understand the issues within the site.
-Most people use visualisations so they don’t have to look into spreadsheets.
+Visualizations provide data that are already available in a crawl.
+They are useful in understanding the issues within the site.
+Most people use visualizations, so they don’t have to look into spreadsheets.

-Right-click on a URL, click on “Visualisations”, and then select the type of graph or diagram from the following:
+Right-click on a URL, click on “Visualizations,” and then select the type of graph or diagram from the following: